Do you need a RICS property survey?

 How long does a building survey take?

-A Level 3 Building Survey takes longer than a Level 2 HomeBuyer Survey as the property is usually older or in a condition requiring further investigation.
+A Level 3 Survey takes longer than a Level 2 HomeBuyer Survey as the property is usually older or in a condition requiring further investigation.
 The surveyor is at the property for at least 2 hours but may take longer if they encounter any significant defects requiring further investigation.

 When a surveyor spends less than 2 hours at the property, likely, the condition of it didn't merit a Level 3 Home Survey.